Lichen Sclerosus

 Is Lichen sclerosus contagious?

-The exact cause is unknown, but it may be related to autoimmune disorders.
+The exact cause is unknown, but may involve autoimmune, hormonal, or genetic factors.

 How is Lichen sclerosus diagnosed?

-Can Lichen sclerosus increase the risk of other health problems?
+Can Lichen sclerosus increase the risk of other health issues?

-Yes, it may increase the risk of skin cancer and scarring.
+Possibly, it may increase the risk of skin cancer or scarring in affected areas.

 If you have any feedback, please get in touch.